340:25-5-123. Case closure system

 (B) custodial person (CP) or NCP has not applied for services with CSS;

-(2) CP receives non-Temporary Assistance for Needy Families (TANF) Sooner Care (Medicaid) child only benefits and the case is received from the Oklahoma Health Care Authority as a referral, but CSS learns the CP desires to decline child support services and no service of process is initiated on a legal action filed by CSS to establish or enforce the child support order, including the medical support portion; or • 11
+(2) CP receives non-TANF Sooner Care (Medicaid) child only benefits and the case is received from the Oklahoma Health Care Authority as a referral, but CSS learns the CP desires to decline child support services and no service of process is initiated on a legal action filed by CSS to establish or enforce the child support order, including the medical support portion; or • 11

 (f) When CSS staff closes a case, CSS:

-(2) resolves enforcement actions filed and CSS processes that are specific to case closure; • 14
+(2) resolves enforcement actions filed and CSS processes that are specific to the case being closed; • 14

 (4) removes case balances; • 16 and